Everest Base Camp helicopter-5 Days

 To guarantee your reservation, you must pay 10% in advance.
 We accept payments via credit card, bank transfer, Wise, or Western Union, the Himalayan Bank online portal (on our website).
 If you pay by card, our bank will charge an extra 3.5 % for the transaction.
 You can also pay with a card or cash in Kathmandu.
 All of the payment information will be emailed to you after your reservation.

-Could you please tell me the tour's cancellation and refund policies?
+Could you please tell me the trek's cancellation and refund policies?

 Yes.
 We do have cancellation and refund policies.
 Please check our Terms and Conditions page for full details before booking.